Dear Nervous system, what are you doing?

 I bounced from one nervously anxious state to another, glimmers of joy looped through paralysing dissociation, raging anger and complete exhaustion.
 My nerves were shot.
 A toxic environment, caused by another human, had me thinking that I was going crazy!
 It turns out my nervous system was keeping me safe.
 Safe in the face of unfathomable volatility, unpredictable hostility and cruelty disguised as malevolent kindness.

-Our nervous system boasts a remarkable ability to swiftly adapt to our ever-changing needs.
-Whether we're embarking on a brisk jog, honing our skills in sports training, immersing ourselves in a state of flow at work, reveling in the warmth of love, or joyfully dancing with friends, each of these activities demands energy and vitality from our bodies to perform optimally.
+Our nervous system boasts an innate ability to adapt to our ever-changing needs.
+Whether we're out for a brisk jog, honing our skills in sports training, engaged in a state of flow at work, revelling in the warmth of love, or dancing with friends, each of these activities demands energy and vitality from our bodies to perform optimally.

-Conversely, our bodies possess the capacity to gracefully transition into states of low energy.
-They instinctively know how to soothe and unwind, drifting into meditative realms, the tranquil space between wakefulness and sleep, allowing for ample rest to facilitate digestion, cellular repair, and rejuvenating sleep cycles.
+Conversely, our bodies possess the capacity to transition into states of low energy; we instinctively know how to unwind and drift into meditative and tranquil states between wakefulness and sleep, allowing for ample rest, which is necessary for adequate digestion, cellular repair, and rejuvenation.

 The term "orthostatic" derives from the Greek words "orthos," meaning upright, and "histanai," meaning to stand; this postural shift prompts a series of adjustments within the cardiovascular system to safeguard optimal blood flow to the brain and prevent a sudden decline in blood pressure.
 Our nervous system handles this orthostatic challenge, orchestrating adaptations across the cardiovascular, respiratory, musculoskeletal, and hormonal systems, fine-tuning our physiological responses to the demands of daily life, all without conscious awareness.

-The Polyvagal ladder emphasizes that our physiological and emotional responses to stress are not binary but rather exist along a continuum.
+The polyvagal ladder emphasises that our physiological and emotional responses to stress are not binary but rather exist along a continuum.
 Depending on the perceived level of safety or threat in our environment, we may move up or down the ladder, shifting between states of social engagement, mobilisation, or immobilisation.

-As we move into stress adaption in the face of THREAT, the "fight or flight" response kicks in.
-However, if fighting or fleeing does not serve to keep us safe, another two other stress responses take over "freeze or flop"
+As we move into stress adaptation in the face of THREAT, the "fight or flight" response kicks in.
+However, if fighting or fleeing does not serve to keep us safe, another two stress responses take over: "freeze or flop"

 Polyvagal theory offers valuable insights into the physiological and psychological mechanisms underlying anxiety and depression.
 By understanding how the autonomic nervous system responds to stress and social interactions, we can gain a deeper understanding of these mental health conditions and develop more effective interventions.

-If you have Complex-PTSD it becomes increasingly difficult to regulate the nervous system into a place of safety, causing many knock-on effects - difficult moderating finances, relationships, workload, physical health, emotional health, behviours, anxiety etc etc.
+If you have complex PTSD, it becomes increasingly difficult to regulate the nervous system into a place of safety, causing many knock-on effects – difficult moderating finances, relationships, workload, physical health, emotional health, behaviours, anxiety, etc.

-These can be addressed through trauma-based therapeutic Mind-Body Interventions aimed at regulating the autonomic nervous system and promoting emotional well-being.
+These can be addressed through trauma-based therapeutic mind-body interventions aimed at regulating the autonomic nervous system and promoting emotional well-being.
 Practices such as mindfulness, yoga, deep breathing, and biofeedback can help modulate vagal tone, enhance emotional regulation, and reduce symptoms of anxiety and depression.
-Other beneficial forms of therapy can include Yoga therapy, Somatic Therapy, Dance therapy, Art Therapy, EMDR, Emotional Freedom Technique and some elements of CBT.
+Other beneficial forms of therapy can include yoga therapy, somatic therapy, dance therapy, art therapy, EMDR, emotional freedom technique and some elements of CBT.

 References: